-Are You Using Instagram’s New Features?
+Are You Using Instagram’s Features?

 NY NOW created The Ultimate Guide to Pinterest and Instagram Advertising to help you navigate the growing world of paid social advertising.
-Since that guide’s original launch, Instagram has grown in many ways and the number of Instagram users has grown to nearly 100 million.
+Since that guide’s original launch, Instagram has grown in many ways and the number of Instagram users has grown to over 700 million.
 Instagram has rolled out many new features that can help retailers continue their success on the platform, here’s an overview of how to use them to your advantage.

 #1: Live Video & Instagram Stories

-In August 2016, Instagram introduced Instagram Stories, a new feature where users share all the moments of their day, not just the ones they want to keep on their profile.
+In August 2016, Instagram introduced Instagram Stories, a feature where users share all the moments of their day, not just the ones they want to keep on their profile.
 As users share multiple photos and videos, they appear together in a slideshow format.
 The photos and videos will disappear after 24 hours, never appearing on the user’s grid or feed.

 In November 2016, Instagram announced the Live Video feature available on Instagram Stories.
 To use it, people simply tap the “Start Live Video” button and start sharing for up to an hour.
 Friends of that user can get a notification when that person goes live so they can tune in.
 While a person is live, they can pin a comment for everyone to see or turn comments off altogether.